Fbehr-data/Radiant-Earth-Spot-Crop/README.md

 ---
 ## Results and Conclusion
-### Performance of the models
+### Evaluation metric
-For the evaluation metric, we chose the F1-score as metric, since the main goal is to correctly identify the crop type of as many fields as possible.
+For the evaluation metric, we chose the `F1-score` as metric, since the main goal is to correctly identify the crop type of as many fields as possible.
 Neither false-positive (FP) nor false-negative (FN) miss-classifications are particularly good or bad, hence the harmonic mean F1.

 ### Model performance
-For the baseline model we chose a K-Nearest Neighbors model, as this is a simple algorithm, which is based on the assumption that similar classes will be in close proximity of each other.
+For the baseline model we chose a K-Nearest Neighbors (KNN) model, as this is a simple algorithm, which is based on the assumption that similar classes will be in close proximity of each other.
 It can be used for both binary and multiclass classifications and is very fast and easy to implement, especially for large data sets [source](https://towardsdatascience.com/multiclass-classification-using-k-nearest-neighbours-ca5281a9ef76).
+Decision tree ensemble methods were chosen for the more advanced models.
+They performed well compared to neural networks and KNN.
+For the F1 score, values of 0.42 were obtained for the baseline model (KNN) on the test data, while the [extremely randomized tree](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.ExtraTreesClassifier.html) and the [XGBClassifier](https://xgboost.readthedocs.io/en/stable/#) performed better with values between 0.59 and 0.61 on the test data.
+However, all models showed overfitting on the training data, implying that they could be further improved by more rigorous regularization.
+Since the XGBClassifier performed best (highest F1 score and lower overfitting), the error analysis is performed using the results/predictions of this model.

 ![F1-score](./plots/f1_models.png)

+### Error analysis
+When analyzing the errors of the XGBClassifier, we find no particularly striking misclassifications for particular classes.